google/crosvm/ARCHITECTURE.md

 - `./src/` - The top-level binary front-end for using crosvm.
 - `aarch64` - Support code specific to 64 bit ARM architectures.
-- `base` - Safe wrappers for small system facilities which provides cross-platform-compatible interfaces.
-For Linux, this is basically a thin wrapper of `sys_util`.
+- `base` - Safe wrappers for system facilities which provides cross-platform-compatible interfaces.
 - `bin` - Scripts for code health such as wrappers of `rustfmt` and `clippy`.
 - `ci` - Scripts for continuous integration.
 - `cros_async` - Runtime for async/await programming.
 This crate provides a `Future` executor based